Penygraig

 Penygraig is a village and community in the Rhondda Valley in the county borough of Rhondda Cynon Taf, Wales.
 As a community Penygraig contains the neighbouring districts of Dinas, Edmondstown, Penrhiwfer and Williamstown.
 Penygraig is within the historic county boundaries of Glamorgan.
 The name Penygraig is Welsh for 'head of the rock'.

 Early history

 The original settlement which is now Penygraig was called Ffrwd Amos, though as with the rest of the Rhondda before industrialisation the only settlements were farmsteads.
 In 1832, Soar, one of the first baptist chapels in the Rhondda was built at Penygraig by preacher David Williams.
+The only relic of industry before coal mining was the ruins of a small old blast furnace located behind the old Swan Hotel (later named The Jolly Collier), now demolished.
+It was called Ffrwn Amws (Amos Furnace House), later corrupted to Ffrwd Amos.
+The adjacent road today is called Amos Hill.
+In 1858, a drift mine was established below Penygraig Farm.
+The name of Penygraig settlement derives from the farm which is located on a small plateaux half way up the hillside (hence "Head of the Rock").

 Industrial Penygraig

 Coal mining began in Penygraig in 1857 when Thomas Ellis sank a drift mine.
 In 1858 Moses Rowlands and Richard Jenkins discovered a seam at Penygraig and would later form the Penygraig Coal Company.
 The Company sank the first deep pit in the village, The Penygraig Colliery; after which the village would be named.
 After the Penygraig Colliery showed a successful profit the Naval Colliery Company opened a second deep pit, The Pandy, which reached the steam coal seam in 1879.
 The Pandy was then sold to the New Naval Colliery Company after three disasters, which then opened three more deep mines The Ely, the Nantgwyn and the Anthony Pits.
 The New Naval company would then become part of the Cambrian Combine, owned by Viscount Rhondda.
 The Ely Colliery would be the centre of the Cambrian Combine dispute, which in turn would lead to the Tonypandy Riot.